Chandradithya8/FarmApp/README.md

 ## FUTURE PLANS 📈

-- In the future I will try to add even more strategies for improving farming.
+- In the future I will try to add even more strategies to improve farming.